-One Original Application and six (6) copies (must be in this order for consideration):
+One original application and seven (7) copies (must be in t this order for consideration):

 Application

 Application checklist

 Project narrative

 Project budget

-Color digital images in jpeg format on a CD with a set of of prints with a keyed plan and photo log
+Color digital images in jpeg format a set of prints with a keyed plan and photo log

 Resumes of project coordinator and/or project professi onal

 Long-term maintenance plan

 Matching share form and letters of commitment

-Supporting documentation (W9 and board minutes OR 501(c)(3) charter)
+Supporting documentation (W-9 and board minutes OR \$ 501(c)(3) charter)

 Signed letters of support

 Signed statement of understanding

 Signed title and insurance certification

-Submit the original application in a three-ring binder without the upper left hand corner.
+Submit the original application in a three-ring binder without to the upper left hand corner.
 Do not place the copies in three-ring

 All seven sets of the application must be with the Historic in the Charlotte Capers Archives and History Building, by

 Applicants are encouraged to submit early and make an additional copy of all documents for their records.

 Mail to: Deliver to:

-CHPG -Round 15 CHPG-Round 15
+CHPG - Round 16 CHPG - Round 16

 Historic Preservation Division Historic Preservation Division

 MS Dept. of Archives and History 1st Floor

 P. O. Box 571 Charlotte Capers Building

 Jackson, MS 39205-0571 MS Dept. of Archives and History

 100 South State Street

 Jackson, MS 39201